How Did The Moon Buggy Get On The Moon

 The Folding Concept

 The folding process involved a series of hinges and latches that allowed the chassis, wheels, and other components to be collapsed and secured.
 Astronauts, upon arriving on the Moon, would then carefully unfold the LRV and lock it into its operational configuration.
-This deployment process was meticulously rehearsed on Earth to ensure that it could be performed quickly and reliably in the demanding conditions of the lunar surface.
+This deployment process was meticulously rehearsed on Earth to make sure it could be performed quickly and reliably in the demanding conditions of the lunar surface.

 Integration with the Lunar Module